Space food: Project Gemini and Apollo (1965–1975)

 Several of the food issues from the Mercury missions were addressed for the later Gemini missions (1965–1966).
-Tubes (often heavier than the foods they contained) were abandoned, gelatin coatings helped to prevent bite-sized cubes from crumbling, and simpler rehydration methods were developed.
+Tubes (often heavier than the foods they contained) were abandoned, gelatin coatings were added to the bite-sized cubes to help prevent them from crumbling, and simpler rehydration methods were developed.
 The menus were also expanded to include items such as shrimp cocktail, chicken and vegetables, toast squares, butterscotch pudding, and apple juice.

-The crew of Gemini 3 sneaked a corned beef sandwich on their spaceflight.
+The crew of Gemini 3 snuck a corned beef sandwich on their spaceflight.
 Mission Commander Gus Grissom loved corned beef sandwiches, so Pilot John Young brought one along, having been encouraged by fellow astronaut Walter Schirra.
-However, Young was supposed to eat only approved food, and Grissom was not supposed to eat anything.
-Floating pieces of bread posed a potential problem, causing Grissom to put the sandwich away (although he did enjoy it) and the astronauts were mildly rebuked by NASA for the act.
-A congressional hearing was called, forcing NASA deputy administrator George Mueller to promise no repeats.
-NASA employed renewed vigilance regarding what astronauts brought along on future missions.
+However, Young was supposed to eat only approved food, and Grissom was not supposed to eat anything at all.
+Floating crumbs from the bread posed a potential problem, causing Grissom to put the sandwich away and the astronauts were mildly rebuked by NASA for the act.
+A congressional hearing was called, forcing NASA deputy administrator George Mueller to promise no repeats, and NASA employed renewed vigilance regarding what astronauts brought along on future missions.

-Prior to the Apollo program (1968–1975), early space food development was conducted at the US Air Force School of Aerospace Medicine and the Natick Army Labs.
-The variety of food options continued to expand for the Apollo missions.
-The new availability of hot water made rehydrating freeze-dried foods simpler and produced a more appetizing result.
-This was an important aspect during the Apollo missions, as astronauts would be spending longer amounts of time in space.
-Appetising foods would increase the crew's chances of maintaining proper nutrition.
-The "spoon-bowl" allowed more normal eating practices.
+Prior to the Apollo program (1968–1975), early space food development was conducted at the United States Air Force School of Aerospace Medicine and the Natick Army Labs.
+The variety of food options continued to expand for the Apollo missions, as the new availability of hot water made rehydrating freeze-dried foods simpler and produced a more appetizing result.
+This was an important aspect during the Apollo missions, since astronauts would be spending longer amounts of time in space.
+Appetizing foods would increase the crew's chances of maintaining proper nutrition, and the "spoon-bowl" allowed more normal eating practices.
 Food could be kept in special plastic zip-closure containers, and moisture allowed the food to stick to a spoon.
-However, the lack of taste was an issue at that time.
-In order not to over-stimulate the intestinal system, the food was prepared using few spices.
-Thus astronauts were always looking for something that had a little more taste.
-Apollo 17 moonwalker Harrison Schmitts favorites were the bacon squares.
-Buzz Aldrin enjoyed the shrimps.
-Paul Weitz went for the ice cream.
+However, the lack of taste was an issue at that time, as the food was prepared with very few spices to avoid overstimulating the gastrointestinal system.
+Thus, the astronauts were always looking for something that had a little more taste; Apollo 17 moonwalker Harrison Schmitt's favorite food was the bacon squares, while Buzz Aldrin enjoyed the shrimp and Paul J. Weitz went for the ice cream.
+In the later Apollo missions, foods were improved to make use of retort pouches and cans.
+This allowed the food to be thermally stabilized, enabling it to be stored for longer durations of time.